 - Relapsed renal cell carcinoma: A Phase 1b/2 open-label investigator sponsored trial, or IST, of CRLX101 in combination with Avastin in patients with relapsed renal cell carcinoma is being conducted at the University of Pennsylvania and is expected to expand to Thomas Jefferson University.
 Based on preliminary results from this trial, we believe that the combination of CRLX101 and Avastin may provide therapeutic benefits to relapsed renal cell carcinoma patients.
 Specifically, Response Evaluation Criteria in Solid Tumors, or RECIST, responses, as well as encouraging progression free survival, have been achieved in several patients.
 We believe that the therapeutic benefits observed to date in the trial are due to CRLX101's synergy with Avastin and the resulting durable inhibition of HIF, topo 1 and VEGF.
 We intend to commence a randomized, well-controlled Phase 2 clinical trial of CRLX101 in combination with Avastin in the second half of 2014. - Relapsed ovarian cancer: A two-part Phase 2 open-label IST of CRLX101 in patients with relapsed ovarian cancer is being conducted at Massachusetts General Hospital and affiliated Harvard teaching hospitals.
 The first part of the trial, a single-arm trial of CRLX101 as monotherapy, has completed enrollment and met its primary efficacy endpoint.
 Platinum-resistant ovarian cancer patients are being enrolled in the second part, a single-arm combination trial of CRLX101 and Avastin.
-Assuming positive results from the second part of the trial, we expect to initiate a randomized pivotal clinical trial of CRLX101 in combination with Avastin in relapsed platinum-resistant ovarian cancer in 2015. - Neoadjuvant rectal cancer: A Phase 1b/2 open-label IST of CRLX101 in combination with chemoradiotherapy, consisting of Xeloda and radiotherapy, in patients with neoadjuvant rectal cancer is being conducted at the University of North Carolina at Chapel Hill and is expected to expand to the
+Assuming positive results from the second part of the trial and adequate additional funding, we expect to initiate a randomized pivotal clinical trial of CRLX101 in combination with Avastin in relapsed platinum-resistant ovarian cancer in 2015. - Neoadjuvant rectal cancer: A Phase 1b/2 open-label IST of CRLX101 in combination with chemoradiotherapy, consisting of Xeloda and radiotherapy, in patients with neoadjuvant rectal cancer is being conducted at the University of North Carolina at Chapel Hill and is expected to expand to the

 University of Indiana and Wake Forest University.
-Assuming favorable results from this Phase 1b/2 trial, we intend to commence a randomized, well-controlled Phase 2 clinical trial of CRLX101 in combination with chemoradiotherapy by the end of 2014.
+Assuming favorable results from this Phase 1b/2 trial and adequate additional funding, we expect to commence a randomized, well-controlled Phase 2 clinical trial of CRLX101 in combination with chemoradiotherapy in 2015.

 In 2011, we initiated an open-label, randomized Phase 2 clinical trial of CRLX101 as monotherapy in patients with advanced non-small cell lung cancer, or NSCLC, who had progressed through one or two prior regimens of chemotherapy.
 The Phase 2 clinical trial, which enrolled 157 patients, failed to meet its primary endpoint of improvement in overall survival of the CRLX101-treated group as compared to the control arm of best supportive care, which performed substantially better than previously well-established best supportive care benchmarks.
-However, we observed clear evidence of activity for CRLX101 as measured by RECIST responses and observed progression free survival and overall survival comparable to the progression free survival and overall survival observed in approved cancer therapies in this setting.
+However, we observed clear evidence of activity for CRLX101 as measured by RECIST responses and observed progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival comparable to the progression free survival and overall survival observed in approved cancer therapies in this setting.
 We believe that this trial of CRLX101 as monotherapy (1) suggests CRLX101 is active in a refractory solid tumor patient population and (2) reinforces CRLX101's apparently favorable safety profile.